ParsonosAI/legal/data-processing-agreement/+page.md

 ### Annex C – Technical and Organizational Measures
 Palaba’s TOMs are described in Section 7 (Security) and Section 9 (Data Retention & Deletion) of this DPA and further detailed in the Palaba Privacy Policy, Chapter III (‘How We Protect Information’).
 Those sections form part of this Annex by reference.

+# Disclaimer

+_Note_: Palaba currently serves users outside the European Economic Area and the United Kingdom.
+If you access the Service from those regions, your data will be processed in the United States in accordance with this DPA and U.S. privacy law.